McMaster-Carr logo

 High-Strength Steel

-Rated Grade 8, Grade C, or Class 10, these locknuts are about 25% stronger than medium-strength nuts.
+Rated Grade 8, Grade C, or Class 10, these locknuts are about 25% stronger than medium-strength steel nuts.
 To avoid stripped threads during installation, make sure your screw has a comparable strength rating.

-Zinc Yellow-Chromate-Plated Steel—With a more durable finish than clear zinc plating, these nuts are suitable for most wet and outdoor environments.
+Zinc-Yellow-Chromate-Plated Steel—With a more durable finish than clear zinc plating, these nuts are suitable for most wet and outdoor environments.
 However, they won't hold up to the harsh chemicals that stainless steel can.

 Black-Oxide Steel—Typically chosen for their appearance, these nuts have a dark, matte coating to create a finished look.
 They offer minimal corrosion resistance, so they're best for dry environments.